Critical Choices: Triaging Humanitarian Priorities

 The session “Unpacking the Climate-Water Nexus” spotlights climate change adaptation in humanitarian WASH.
 What are the challenges and technical solutions in light of growing water insecurity and other climate-related changes in the WASH sector?

-Mercy Kieni | Public Health Engineer & WASH expert, Oxfam Kenya
+Mercy Kieni | Public Health Engineer, Oxfam GB – Kenya

-Dr. Karen Lebek | Scientific Coordinator at the Institute of Environmental Science and Geography, University of Potsdam
+Dr. Karen Lebek | Postdoctoral researcher and scientific coordinator, University of Potsdam

 Chair:

-Nishanie Jayamaha | Co-lead Climate and Environment Charter Secretariat and Founder, Nik’s Fudo
+Nishanie Jayamaha | Co-lead, Secretariat for the Climate and Environment Charter for Humanitarian Organizations

 13:00 – 14:30 | Edisonsaal (livestream available)